Cybersecurity mistakes happen. Hackers attack roughly every 39 seconds, or thousands of times per day. Everyone is at risk.

 1. Bad Password Etiquette

 Most people have a general formula for their passwords.
-Often times, it's "simple or personally important word+personally significant number".
+Often times, it’s “simple or personally important word+personally significant number”.
 If this sounds like you, you might be in danger.
+Bad password construction is one of the biggest mistakes you can make that harms your cybersecurity.

 These kinds of passwords are fine for small and insignificant web browsing purposes so long as they’re entirely disconnected from your work devices and system.
 For company use, however, you need to make a stronger password.